 There’s no doubt that getting fitted for hearing aids is one of the best things you can do for hearing loss.
 But many patients are beginning to question how much they are paying for them.

 Hearing loss is a prevalent issue in the United States: 1 in 6 baby boomers (ages 41-59), or 14.6 percent, have a hearing problem, and most people with hearing loss are still in the workforce.
 This generation is known for demanding more for their money, and many are beginning to question the price of the hearing aids they are beginning to buy.
 Why do they seem cheaper on the internet than what their hearing provider is quoting them?
 Something doesn’t add up!

 This has made the practice of unbundling hearing aids a hot topic in the hearing aid industry.
-Unbundling hearing aids is the act of separating the cost of the hearing aids from the services that traditionally surround them.
+Unbundled hearing aid prices tend to be lower because the cost of the hearing aids is separated from the services that traditionally surround them.
 With consumers and hearing-loss support associations demanding more transparency from the process of selling hearing aids, hearing practices are looking for new ways to fit hearing aids and administer after-product care to meet this demand.

 If you’re looking to switch to an unbundled approach, this is a great time!
 Consumers are growing savvier and want to avoid paying for services that they aren’t using.

 Consumers are getting wise to the fact that when buying a hearing aid from a hearing provider, they’re not just paying for the hearing aid.
 Many practices offer a range of services alongside the purchase of the hearing aid.
 Even if the customer decides not to use these services, they have already paid for them.